DumpAnalysis/eiq-polymon/README.md

    Any list view can be exported into a csv formatted data for further analysis.
    VirusTotal url links will also be exported for columns having hashes, domains or IPs.

-## Ability to Start/Stop/Restart Polylogyx agent via Tray menu.
+## Ability to Start/Stop/Restart EclecticIQ agent services via Tray menu.

 ![TrayNotificationConfig](Images/tray-notif-manage.png)

-   You can Start/Stop/Restart Polylogyx Agent services just by a click in Polylogyx Tray Icon menu options.
+   You can Start/Stop/Restart EclecticIQ Agent services just by a click in PolyMon Tray Icon menu options.

 ## Osquery service updated to version 4.5.0